 Dutch-American history: involvement of the Dutch for American independence

-The Americans needed gunpowder badly, and the Dutch, particularly Amsterdammers, dived into every lucrative market they could find, careless of the wider geopolitical forces they unleashed.
-Profits were what these merchants needed in 1776.
-Business, like the Dutch economy at large, had been in relative decline for decades.
+The Americans needed gunpowder badly, and the Dutch (particularly Amsterdammers) dived into every lucrative market they could find.
+Completely careless of the wider geopolitical forces they unleashed: Profits were what these merchants needed in 1776.
+Business, like the Dutch economy at large, had been in relative decline for decades at that point.

 Still, the Americans, critically short on cash, sent John Adams (he would become the second American president in 1794) across the Atlantic Ocean.
 He brought his two sons, who he sent to study in Leiden.

-Adams was actively perceiving the political situation in the Dutch Republic and what it could teach him about constructing the country he wanted his children to live in.
-His tone is sympathetic to Dutch culture but mostly negative, and towards the end, bitter.
-Above all, the country he describes in his correspondence was a Republic that had lost its way through years of corruption and party-strife.
+Adams was actively observing the political situation in the Dutch Republic and what it could teach him about constructing the country he wanted his children to live in.
+His tone was sympathetic to Dutch culture but mostly negative, and towards the end — bitter.
+Above all, the country he describes in his correspondence was a Republic that had lost its way through years of corruption and party strife.

 Dutch-American history: To the Americans, the Dutch Republic was primarily an example of a failed political system

-For at during the time America was founded (the 1770s), the Dutch Republic had become a dysfunctional state.
+During the time America was founded (the 1770s), the Dutch Republic had become a dysfunctional state.
 The provinces could not bridge their different interests.
 Before, the richest province of the Republic, Holland, was able to negotiate effective policy.
-Now, mercantile Holland stood totally opposite of the government in the Hague, which represented the more landward provinces.
+Now, mercantile Holland stood totally opposite of the government in The Hague, which represented the more landward provinces.

-This powder keg of political partisanship and inertia exploded when Britain chose to declare war on the Dutch Republic in 1780; the merchants would not stop trading with France and the United-States.
-Britain completely destroyed the Dutch merchant fleet and took possession of swathes of Dutch colonial territory, forever degrading the country into a second- or third rate power.
+This powder keg of political partisanship and inertia exploded when Britain chose to declare war on the Dutch Republic in 1780; the merchants would not stop trading with France and the United States.
+Britain completely destroyed the Dutch merchant fleet and took possession of swathes of Dutch colonial territory, forever degrading the country into a second or even third-rate power.

 The anger over this humiliating defeat triggered a sort of mini-revolution in the Dutch Republic in 1781, called the ‘Patriot Era.’
-A broad section of the Dutch population sought political reform, but, tragically, we’re unable to pull through.
+A broad section of the Dutch population sought political reform, but tragically, they couldn’t pull through.
 Unable to control the increasingly violent situation, William of Orange and his clique invited Prussia’s well-drilled soldiers to squash resistance after years of political upheaval, in 1787.

 Now, why is that important?

-Primarily, the questions that faced the Founding Fathers were those that rhyme with those that dominate American politics today: what were to be the powers of the American federal government?
+Primarily, the questions that faced the Founding Fathers were some that still rhyme with those dominating American politics today: what were to be the powers of the American federal government?
 The fate of the Dutch Republic clouded these debates, providing lessons in how a Republic should face internal political strife.
 Just after the Prussian invasion, Madison wrote one of the famous Federalist Papers.
 In No. 20 he stated: